Mahuhu ki te Rangi

 Māhuhu ki-te-rangi is the key ancestral canoe of Ngāti Whātua.
 According to some, Waerota was the name of the island which the canoe last departed from, furthermore, the reason it left was a dispute over a kūmara garden.

 Rongomai and Rongoatu were brothers and Whakataupōtiki was their father.
-There was a time when a issue arose between them about the kūmara.
+There was a time when an issue arose between them about the kūmara.
 After that, Whakataupōtiki built a canoe for Rongomai and his family.
 The canoe was named after a ceremony for kūmara which was called the whakamāhuhu.
 Upon the departure of the canoe, Rongomai called out to his brother Rongoatu; “Stay and let our garden be an elder sibling for you.”
 Rongoatu replied; “Go, and let the kūmara be younger siblings for you.”

 Rongomai was the commander whilst his father was the navigator.
-They arrived at Tākou in the north, then ventured south along the East Coast until they arrived to the East Cape to the Waiapu river.
+They arrived at Tākou in the north, then ventured south along the East Coast until they arrived at the East Cape to the Waiapu River.
 It was easy to see, the land was populated by the Tini a Toi people.
 Therefore the canoe returned to the north, then rounded the top of the island and headed south toward the Kaipara Harbour.
 That was the arrival of Māhuhu-ki-te-rangi to Tāporapora, an island which once stood in the Kaipara Harbour but has long since disappeared.

-Accounts say that the canoe overturned there and Rongomai drowned whereupon he was eaten by the trevally, which has been tapu to Ngāti Whātua descendents eversince.
+Accounts say that the canoe overturned there and Rongomai drowned whereupon he was eaten by the trevally, which has been tapu to Ngāti Whātua descendants ever since.
 Rongomai’s body was found just below Poutō marae near some rocks at a place called the ‘The Pounding of Rongomai.’
 After these events, the waka was refloated and sailed to Rangaunu where it would eventually come to rest.
 Those aboard and their families stayed there and married into the Tini a Kūi.
 This would be the final resting place of Māhuhu-ki-te-rangi at a place called The Decaying of Māhuhu.